fiseni/QuerySpecification/README.md

 }
 ```

-### Repository

-In your infrastructure project, add the EF implementation nuget package `PozitronDev.QuerySpecification.EF`.
-Once you do that, create your own repository and inherit from the abstract repository defined in the package.
+In your infrastructure project, add the EF plugin nuget package `PozitronDev.QuerySpecification.EF`.
+Once you do that, you can use an instance of SpecificationEvaluator to evaluate your specifications into IQueryable.

+### Base Repository

+The EF plugin nuget package `PozitronDev.QuerySpecification.EF` contains an abstract `RepositoryBase` class.
+If you want you can use it as base class for your repository, thus leveraging from the provided set of standard generic methods.
+Inherit from it as following

 ```
-public class MyRepository<T> : Repository<T>
+public class Repository<T> : RepositoryBase<T>, IRepository<T>
 {
 	private readonly MyDbContext myDbContext;

-	public MyRepository(MyDbContext myDbContext)
+	public Repository(MyDbContext myDbContext)
 		: base(myDbContext)
 	{
 		this.myDbContext = myDbContext;
 	}

 	// Not required to implement anything.
-Override or add additional functionalities.
+Add additional functionalities if required.
 }
 ```

-That's it, you're ready to go.
-In the package there is already defined interface `IRepository<T>` which is implemented by `Repository<T>.` Just wire it in your DI container.
-I you're using IServiceCollection, then wire it up as following

 ```
-services.AddScoped(typeof(IRepository<>), typeof(MyRepository<>));
+public interface IRepository<T> : IRepositoryBase<T>
+{
+}
 ```

+That's it.
 Now, let's use and consume it from your services/controllers or whatever construct you have.

 ```
 public class CompanyService : ICompanyService